 The Camp Maxey FUDS comprises approximately 10,144 acres of land and 4,283 acres of water (14,427 total acres) and was part of a 41,128-acre U.S. Army post in the northeast corner of the state utilized for training infantry during World War II.
 Camp Maxey was activated as an infantry basic training camp in July, 1942, shortly after the U.S. declared war on Japan in December 1941.
 In October 1944, the camp was designated an infantry Advance Replacement Training Center.
 Infantry were trained in live fire of weapons including pistols, carbines, rifles, tommy guns, automatic rifles, machine guns, mortars, bazookas, antitank guns, and artillery.
-The Eastern Range Area B consists of approximately 540 contiguous acres of land on a peninsula extending from the southern shore into Pat Mayse Lake in the Eastern Range Area of the former Camp Maxey.
-This MRS comprises portions of numerous range fans in the vicinity of the East Range Area central impact.
-MEC contamination has been confirmed on the ground surface and in the subsurface during the RI and from previous removal actions.
+The Eastern Range Area C consists of approximately 563 contiguous acres of land along the southern shore of Pat Mayse Lake in the Eastern Range Area of the former Camp Maxey.
+This MRS comprises portions of numerous range fans south of the East Range Area central impact.
+MEC contamination has been confirmed on the ground surface and in the shallow subsurface during previous removal actions.
 (Figure 2).

 The camp was declared surplus in May 1947 and conveyed to the State of Texas and sold to private landowners.
 Later, some of the land was returned to the ownership of the federal government for construction of a dam on Sanders Creek.
 Today, the former camp is divided into federal, state, and privately owned properties.
 The federal government owns Pat Mayse Lake and the surrounding land used for management of the lake.
-The State of Texas owns the Camp Maxey Texas National Guard Military Reservation which was within portions of the former Camp Maxey but determined to be ineligible for the FUDS program and was therefore not investigated as part of the RI.
+The State of Texas owns the Camp Maxey Texas National Guard Military Reservation which was within portions of the former Camp Maxey FUDS but determined to be ineligible for the FUDS program and was therefore not investigated as part of the RI.
 The remaining land is privately owned and generally used for residential, farming, and ranching purposes.
-The Eastern Range Area B MRS, which this DD addresses, is completely within USACE property which is owned by the federal government and managed as part of Pat Mayse Lake.
+The Eastern Range Area C MRS, which this DD addresses, is completely within USACE property which is owned by the federal government and managed as part of Pat Mayse Lake.